cgi-js/cgi-js/README.md

     - Embedded MongoDB
     - Embedded PgSQL
     - Working with SQLite
-* Run and Manage Embedded or Non-Embedded executables / processes on need for application
+* Run and Manage embedded or non-embedded executables / processes on need for application
 * Working with config.json file for simpler implementation in apps